 You’re headed on a trip and you’ve thought of everything you may need.
 Suitcase, cute clothes, fun activities…but you know what?
-None of those things matter if you’re not well.
-Everyone talks about how to stay healthy and fit while traveling through diet and exercise but how do you get ready for the trip?
-Here are some things that you can do to boost your immunity before you travel.
+None of those things matter if you’re not well or scared that you’ll get sick on the trip.
+Everyone talks about how to stay healthy and fit while traveling through diet and exercise but, how do you get ready for the trip?
+Here are some things that you can do to boost immunity before travel.

 When it comes to health and wellness, one of the most frequent questions I get is, “How do I boost immune system before I travel?”
 I mean it makes sense.
-Being healthy has always been really important to me.
-So much so that it led me to pick pharmacy as my chosen career.
-But you don’t need to head to the pharmacy to figure out how to boost your immunity.
+Being healthy is where it’s at.
+Don’t believe me?
+One bout of illness and you’ll appreciate it so much more.
+But, you don’t need to head to the doctor’s off to figure out how to boost your immunity.
 You can use whole foods, healthy habits and a few natural supplements to boost your immunity and avoid getting sick.

 Getting sick while traveling sucks big time!
 You either have to find a doctor on call or you spend much of your time cooped up in your hotel room hoping that everything passes over quickly.
-And I’m not just talking about quick local trips either.
-Whether you’re traveling domestically or internationally…from Bali to Buenos Aires or Milan to Montserrat, these are the best ways to boost your immunity before your next trip.
+Whether you’re traveling domestically or internationally…from Bali to Buenos Aires , New York to Nantucket or Milan to Montserrat and everything else in between, these are the best ways to boost your immunity before your next trip.

 Get Enough Sleep